Brett Moyle

 After leaving St Kilda, Moyle finished his playing career with the Balwyn Football Club, where he was from 2005 to 2009, during which time he also served as an assistant coach.
 He was a member of their 2005 and 2008 premiership teams, the latter as captain.

-He was then appointed senior coach of North Ringwood for the 2010 Eastern Football League season.
-He coached and played in North Ringwood's 2012 division 3 premiership and coached North Ringwood to the 2014 division 2 premiership team.
-He left North Ringwood after the 2015 season in division 1.
+Moyle was appointed senior coach of North Ringwood Football Club for the 2010 Eastern Football League season.
+He coached and played in North Ringwood's 2012 division 3 premiership and coached North Ringwood to the 2014 division 2 premiership.
+He left North Ringwood after the 2015 season.

-He coached the EFL interleague senior squad after leaving North Ringwood.